 Heather Honoré Goltz is the Chair of the Genomics Forum and Leader of the Workforce Development Work Group.
 She joined the Genomics Forum in its inaugural year.
-She is also Past-Chair of the Policy Committee and a member of the Program, Committee.
-She currently serves as a Health Services Research & Development Post-Doctoral Fellow for the Houston VA HSR&D Center of Excellence at the Michael E. DeBakey VA Medical Center.
-She has worked in the fields of social work and public health research for over five years and has additional training in molecular biology.
-Her research and practice interests focus on cancer control and prevention, genomic health education (workforce and general public), and policy.
+She is also Past-Chair of the Policy Committee and a member of the Program Committee.
+She currently serves as an Assistant Professor of Social Work at the University of Houston-Downtown and holds appointments with Baylor College of Medicine and the Michael E. DeBakey VA Medical Center.
+She has worked in the fields of social work and public health research for over a decade and has additional training in molecular biology.
+Her research and practice interests focus on cancer control, prevention, and survivorship; genomic health education (workforce and general public); and policy.

 Colleen McBride is the Co-Chair of the Genomics Forum.
 Please check back soon for a bio and picture as the site is under construction.